-(a)(1) Appear before a court of record or not of record as an attorney or counselor in the State of Utah except as otherwise authorized by law or rule; or
+(1) Appear before a court of record or not of record as an attorney or counselor in the State of Utah except as otherwise authorized by law or rule; or

-(a)(2) Offer legal services or advice to the public or hold herself or himself out as being so engaged or authorized, except as permitted under Rule 5.5 of the Utah Rules of Professional Conduct.
-An attorney granted a House Counsel license is not prevented from appearing in any matter pro se or from fulfilling the duties of a member of the active or reserve components of the armed forces or the National Guard.
+(2) Offer legal services or advice to the public or hold herself or himself out as being so engaged or authorized.
+An attorney granted a House Counsel license is not prevented from appearing in any matter pro se, performing pro bono services under Rule 14-803, or from fulfilling the duties of a member of the active or reserve components of the armed forces or the National Guard.

-(b) Requirements of house counsel applicants.
+(b) Requirements of House Counsel Applicants.
 To be recommended for admission to the Bar as House Counsel, a person must establish by clear and convincing evidence that she or he:

-(b)(1) has filed with the Admissions Office a Complete Application for admission to the Bar and paid the prescribed application fee;
+(1) has filed a Complete Application for admission and paid the prescribed application fee;

-(b)(2) is at least 21 years old;
+(2) is at least 21 years old;

-(b)(3) graduated with a First Professional Degree in law from an Approved Law School or equivalent degree, or an Unapproved Law School located within a U.S. state, territory or the District of Columbia;
+(3) graduated with a First Professional Degree in law from an Approved Law School, or from an Unapproved Law School located within a U.S. state, territory or the District of Columbia;

-(b)(4) is licensed to practice law and in active status in a U.S. state, territory or the District of Columbia;
+(4) is licensed to practice law and in active status in a U.S. state, territory or the District of Columbia;

-(b)(7) has provided an affidavit signed by both the Applicant and the employer that the Applicant is employed exclusively as House Counsel and that Applicant has disclosed to the employer the limitations on House Counsel's license of practicing under this rule;
+(7) has provided an affidavit signed by both the Applicant and the employer that the Applicant is employed exclusively as house counsel and that Applicant has disclosed to the employer the limitations on House Counsel's license of practicing under this rule;

-(b)(8) is of good moral character and satisfies the requirements of Rule 14-708;
+(8) is of good moral character and satisfies the requirements of Rule 14-708;

-(b)(9) has presented satisfactory proof both of admission to the practice of law and that she or he is a member in good standing in all jurisdictions where currently admitted;
+(9) has presented satisfactory proof both of admission to the practice of law and that she or he is a member in good standing in all jurisdictions where currently admitted;

-(b)(10) has a proven record of ethical, civil and professional behavior and has never been disbarred or resigned with discipline pending, or their equivalent, in an jurisdiction, and is not currently subject to lawyer discipline or the subject of a pending disciplinary matter; and
+(10) has a proven record of ethical, civil and professional behavior and has never been disbarred or resigned with discipline pending, or their equivalent, in any jurisdiction, and is not currently subject to lawyer discipline or the subject of a pending disciplinary matter;

-(b)(11) has complied with the oath and enrollment provisions of Rule 14-716 and paid the licensing fees required for active status.
+(12) has complied with the oath and enrollment provisions of Rule 14-716 and paid the licensing fees required for active status.

 (c) Timing of application and admission.
 An application under this rule may be filed at any time but the Applicant must be able to demonstrate that she or he satisfies the requirements of this rule as of the date the application is filed.

-(c)(1) The processing time of the application and the character and fitness investigation require a minimum of four months to complete.
+(1) The processing of the application and the character and fitness investigation require a minimum of four months to complete.

-(c)(2) Upon approval the Applicant must comply with the provisions of Rule 14-716 concerning licensing and enrollment fees.
+(2) Upon approval the Applicant must comply with the provisions of Rule 14-716 concerning licensing and enrollment fees.

-(c)(3) A person licensed as House Counsel shall pay annual license fees which shall be equal to the fees required to be paid by a member of the Bar on Active status.
+(3) A person licensed as House Counsel shall pay annual license fees which shall be equal to the fees required to be paid by a member of the Bar on Active status.